The Aikido Jo, the staff of Aikido, is often used to improve our empty-handed techniques.

 I personally use a Japanese made white oak Jo, which I find excellent for solo drills and partner practise.

 Morihiro Saito Sensei demonstrates the 31 jo kata that O'Sensei taught him.
 He also shows how each of the movements are used.
-I recommend you check out his videos on youtube.
+I recommend you check out his videos.

 By analyzing how Saito Sensei moves you can gain some great insights for your own practise.
 Look for the positioning and ki in his technique.

 When you practise your own 31 Aikido Jo kata, feel yourself being attacked as you perform each movement.
-Try and sense which moves are the most useful and effective to you, for maximum benefits.
+Try and sense which moves are the most useful and effective.

 For quality training equipment visit...
 Aikido Jo Supplies